Norway massacre: Court weighs mass killer Breivik's application for parole | DW | 18.01.2022

 A decision could come next week — but the court is widely expected to deny his request.

-Last year, Oslo state prosecutor's office had rejected Breivik's application for early release.
+Last year, the Oslo state prosecutor's office had rejected Breivik's application for early release.

 "Our position is that it is necessary with (continued) confinement to protect society," the prosecutor in charge, Hulda Karlsdottir said, news agency Reuters reported.